dentearl/quick_plot/README.md

                             point, contour, density, matrix) default=line
       --columns COLUMNS     two numbers, comma separated, can be reverse order, indicates x,y for plotting.
 1-based.
+      --downsample DOWNSAMPLE
+                            Randomly sample only n values from each input.
+Can help cutdown on runtime and output size for pdfs.
       --colors COLORS       color palatte mode. may be in (bostock, brewer, mono, hcl_ggplot2) default=brewer
       --color_index_offset COLOR_INDEX_OFFSET